JamesBracken/Ember-Ash/readme.md

 Within this project, 3 apps have been created these would be:
 - booking - This contains all the bookings functionality, full CRUD but the read component is displayed within the customer model
 - menu - This model is for admins to manage which menu items are available on the website for users to see.
 This contains full CRUD
 - customer(incomplete) - This model displays information about the user and is where users can see all the bookings which they have made.
+In future iterations users might be able to updated their details.

 ### Skeleton